tontsa97/tontsa97/README.md

 - 🌱 I’m currently learning more about QBCore and QBox frameworks.
 - 💬 Ask me about FiveM development or anything related to Lua programming!
 - ⚡ Fun fact: I'm passionate about gaming and enjoy exploring new game mechanics in my spare time.

+I'm from Finland 🇫🇮 and born in 1997.
+I'm also fond of fishing as a hobby and I have two cats 🐱🐱.